calebmsword/cpp-notes/value category.md

 int x = 3;
 x; // this is an lvalue
 ```
- - the data stored in `x` is accessible to us with a named variable. in general, names of things represent locatable data in C++.
-This includes names of objects, functions, etc. Since the data is stored in a variable, the line of code after the expression `x` still has access to the location in memory which stores `x`'s data.
+ - the data stored in `x` is accessible to us with a named variable. typically, names of things represent locatable data in C++.
+Since the data is stored in a variable, the line of code after the expression `x` still has access to the location in memory which stores `x`'s data.
 This is why `&` is defined for `x`, as it is safe to reveal this address to the programmer.
 That location in memory will have the data in `x` as long as `x` remains in scope.

 ```c++
 int a;